Tennessee man told deputies he threw puppies off bridge because shelters ‘could not take them’ - NewsBreak

 Deputies said attention around that social media post led a person who had picked up a free puppy from Underwood to their office.
 That person told deputies that Underwood had been advertising free puppies on Facebook.

-According to the arrest report, an officer was able to look at Underwood’s Facebook post and identified the puppies in the advertisement as the same ones who were thrown over the bridge.Authorities investigating video of sex act at Grundy gas station
+According to the arrest report, an officer was able to look on Underwood’s Facebook post and identified the puppies in the advertisement as the same ones who were thrown over the bridge.Buc-ee’s Sevierville sets opening month, mass hiring event planned

 Morgan County Sheriff’s Office found that Underwood had arrest warrants for violation of probation, failure to appear and theft.
 He was arrested by patrol officers at his home off Shirley Underwood Road.